chr15m/nostr-relay-research/XX.md

 Relay URLs serve as both node identifiers (when hashed) and storage buckets via the normal Nostr websocket protocol.
 Events are stored on relays whose hashed URLs are "closest" to the target ID (hashed npub) key in the DHT keyspace.

+**Note**: In this document, the terms "node" and "relay" are used interchangeably, as DHT nodes are Nostr relays that implement this protocol.

 ### Key-Value Mapping

 - **Keys**: SHA-256 hashes of 1. relay (DHT node) URLs 2. npubs for which relay information is being stored.